 2. The Dry Clean

-Of course, depending on who has been using the bounce house, you would already have a provisional idea of the cleaning challenges you would be facing.
-If this was a toddler’s party, gloves and a mask might be in order.
-In contrast, you are unlikely to be dealing with the same mess if older kids last used it.
+Depending on who has been using the bounce house, you would already have a general idea of the cleaning challenges you would be facing.
+A toddler’s party will leave a different type of mess than a gathering of older kids.

-Take a garbage bag and carefully and thoroughly remove all solid materials like papers, wrappers, and any lost items like car keys, coins, clothing, or toys.
-Then you can use a vacuum to remove all the dust, dirt, and smaller objects from the bounce house, and don’t forget to vacuum under and into flaps and other accessories like ladders and pools.
+Once all objects have been removed, you can use a vacuum cleaner to remove dust, dirt, and smaller objects from the bounce house.
+Don’t forget to vacuum under and into flaps and other accessories like ladders and pools.

 Once this stage of the cleaning process is complete, it’s time to move to the wet cleaning stage.